-The St. Joseph Tumbler 20 oz. will keep your coffee hot or your refreshments cold while you are on the go.
-The 20 oz.
-Tumbler is made of stainless steel and features a see-thru BPA-Free plastic lid with a suction seal.
+The St. Joseph Tumbler will keep your coffee hot or your refreshments cold while you are on the go.
+The 20 oz. tumbler is made of stainless steel and features a see-thru plastic lid with a suction seal.
 The perfect travel companion for the car, office, school or outdoor event.
-Makes a truly unique and practical gift!◼ Microwave and Dishwasher Safe
+Makes a truly unique and practical gift!◼ Stainless Steel

 This is a couture item which is custom made-to-order.
 Our couture collection features exclusive, custom designs with our signature crown somewhere within the design.
 Not sold in stores and you won’t find this anywhere else!

 This custom made-on-demand item ships world-wide directly from our manufacturer in Georgia, USA and should arrive within 7-10 days within the U.S. or within 2-4 weeks for all other countries.
 Destination tracking is available on this item for most countries.
 A tracking number will be emailed to you once your order has shipped.

 Please Note that during peak shopping seasons, production and ship time may take a little longer than normal.
 If you are buying this item as a gift, please order as early as possible.
 We don't want to disappoint you or the gift recipient with a potentially delayed order.

 For countries where tracking numbers are not available, this item should arrive by regular post within 2-4 weeks.
 Orders that have not arrived within 45 days of order processing are eligible for a free reshipment or a refund.